borenstein-lab/MIMOSA2shiny/docs/faqs.md

 ### Results Interpretation

 <h4 id="negatives">What does it mean for a metabolite to be negatively predicted by metabolic potential (negative slope)?</h4>
-We are still working on answering this question.
+"Negatively predicted" metabolites can be interpreted several different ways.
 Possible reasons for a negative correlation between a metabolite's concentration and metabolic potential include incorrectly annotated or missing reactions, and effects beyond direct metabolic reactions such as growth promotion or toxicity.
-In simulations and in a simple validation dataset, we find that taxonomic contributors to a model with a negative slope are slightly less likely (*** stat) to represent a true taxon-metabolite link than contributors to a model with a positive slope.
-Contributors identified for negatively correlated metabolites could therefore represent true relationships but should be interpreted more cautiously than positively correlated metabolites.
+In simulations and in a simple validation dataset, we have found that taxonomic contributors to a model with a negative slope are slightly less likely to represent a true taxon-metabolite link than contributors to a model with a positive slope.
+Contributors identified for negatively correlated metabolites *could* therefore represent true relationships, but should be interpreted more cautiously than positively correlated metabolites.

 <h4 id="thresholds">What cutoff(s) should I use to identify microbial metabolites and contributing taxa?</h4>
-* Include precision-recall plot for HMP data here*
+This will depend on analysis goals, study design, and microbiome properties.
+We typically classify "putative microbe-influenced metabolites" as those predicted with a positive slope and a p-value less than 0.1.
+The largest taxonomic contributors to variation in those metabolites are considered their "potential taxonomic contributors", typically any taxon with a contribution to variance greater than 1%.